-This brussels sprouts gratin recipe makes the perfect holiday dish!
-Roasted brussels are baked in cheddar cheese sauce until browned and delicious.
-A side dish guaranteed to turn even the biggest critic into a brussels sprouts lover!
+This cheesy brussels sprouts recipe makes the perfect holiday dish!
+Roasted brussels are baked in a rich cheese sauce until browned and delicious.

 How to make brussels sprouts gratin

-Cut off the ends, and remove a few outer leaves from each brussel.
+Cut off the ends, and remove any shriveled outer leaves from each brussel.

 Cutting the brussels sprouts into pieces